-The persecution of the artist is, however, merely symbolic for the jealous suppression of all direct experience and the simple joys of living.
+The persecution of the artist is, however, merely emblematic of the jealous suppression of all direct experience and the simple joys of living.

-The new totalitarianism does not arise from the global ambitions of any particular state, though it certainly exploits and abets those of China; the attempt is to impose a hyper-centralised system globally from the outset, through multilateral organisations affiliated to the UN, under the brand-leadership of the WEF.
-All totalitarian systems are globalist, because they have to be.
+There is nowhere to run, as Arendt did with such alacrity; the current totalitarian / technocratic movement does not arise from the global ambitions of any particular state, though it certainly exploits and abets those of China; the attempt is to impose a hyper-centralised system globally from the outset, through multilateral organisations affiliated to the UN, under the brand-leadership of the WEF.
+For those who dismiss the very possibility of a ‘global conspiracy’, then, I should not need to do more than point out all revolutionary movements are conspiratorial, obviously, and all totalitarian systems are globalist.
+Why?
+Because they have to be.

-“Factuality itself depends for its continued existence on the existence of the non-totalitarian world.”
+Which is why “Factuality itself depends for its continued existence on the existence of the non-totalitarian world.”
+(388)

-Thus totalitarianism is the enemy of everything human.
-Its aim is to impose utter predictability on the human condition and reduce it to automatism.
-It’s the triumph of the mechanistic materialism of Descartes, the rule of inertia, of deadness, the apotheosis of the machine.
+It is only through reading Arendt that I have come to fully understand the true significance of Baudrillard’s ‘precession of simulacra’, severed by the French social theorist from its political origins in the totalitarian war on the reality-principle, which is a war on everything human.
+Its aim, quite explicitly, is to impose utter predictability on the human condition and reduce it to automatism.
+It’s the triumph of the mechanistic materialism of Descartes; the rule of inertia, of dead souls, the apotheosis of the machine.

 All of this is horrifying enough, especially when applied to our current situation.
 But there is something more that Arendt must broach; she must evoke the deepest horror by going inside the camps, which she portrays as a kind of inner sanctum where totalitarianism discovers its own nature.
 Mass extermination, both in Germany and Russia, is a grim historical fact; but what lies curled up like a hideous parasite in the bowels of the monster and emerges from the innermost reaches of the SS’s concentration camps is the grotesquerie of live human experimentation and vivisection, the Sadistic experiments of Mengele and Strughold.